 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-This Assam Tea comes from the Sewpur Tea Estate located in Dibrugarh district.
-The gardens here famously produce many Organic Teas.
+Assam Tea Sewpur Estate Tea comes from the Sewpur Estate located in Dibrugarh district.
+The garden here famously produces many Organic Teas.

-Indeed, there are many reasons to choose Assam Tea Sewpur Estate Tea.
+There are indeed many reasons to choose Assam Tea Sewpur Estate Tea.
 Will this be your new favourite brew?

 Benefits of Assam Tea Sewpur Estate Tea